BridgesLab/PrecisionNutrition/Mouse Genetics/Cholesterol/do-cholesterol-prediction.md

 |cholesterol~calcium+sex+fat.mass      |12.56+/-0.93 | 1.16e-37|
 |cholesterol~calcium+sex+fat.mass+diet |12.04+/-0.87 | 2.72e-39|

-## Mediation Analysis for Percent Fat Mass

-Did a mediation analysis for the effects of percent fat mass on the calcium-cholesterol relationship.
-Based this on the instructions at https://data.library.virginia.edu/introduction-to-mediation-analysis/

 ```r
 #need a dataset that is complete with respect to calcium and cholesterol
 mediation.cholesterol.data <-